smart-wpa/lincoln-field-site/lincoln-field.md

 Community Meeting Reminder

 Join us on Thursday, Nov.
-6 at 6:30 p.m. about locating a new full-size athletic field at Woodland Park.
+6 at 6:30 p.m. to learn about the project to locate a new full-size athletic field at Woodland Park.
 Location: Lincoln High School, 4400 Interlake Ave.
 N (gymnasium)

 ### Latest News